Gratitude: The William Perkin Etiquette

 Back to the top

 The key to success at William Perkin is to be really organised and prepared.
-As well as their school uniform and PE Kits (see Uniform Page here), students will require the following equipment:
+As well as their School Uniform and PE Kit (see Uniform Page here), students will require the following equipment:

 - Pens - red, green and blue/black